selimober/selimober.github.io/_posts/2013-09-26-a-survival-guide-for-the-node-immigrant.md

 published: true
 ---

 A while ago, I started looking into Node and shortly after, I became dazed by the plethora of frameworks surrounding it.
 I had been apart of Javascript development for a few years now and although I was well educated on the language, I hit a wall starting Node.
-Not because the framework was hard.
+Not because the environment was hard.
 On the contrary.
 It was very easy and flexible, a kind of flexibility that leaves you aspire for structure.
 I've experimented with different approaches, directory layouts, tools and I've tried to put them down here to help a newcomer to Node and Javascript development.

 This article will not teach you Node or any other Javascript techniques.
 I believe a very specific kind of reader will most benefit from it.
 One who has a decent knowledge about programming in general, who read the basic concepts and tutorials about Node, and who is ready to try her first project, bigger than Hello World!
 I won't go into specific implementation details, or inner workings of some specific component.
 I aim to give an overall view of how a modern development environment using Node might be.
 Just keep in mind that these are the very first impressions of me on a vast land, and everything is subject to change :)